Stochastic integral representations and classification of sum- and max-infinitely divisible processes: Spectral representations of i.d. and max-i.d. processes

-If the process $X$ has a measurable modification, then it satisfies Condition S, and consequently, $X$ has a spectral representation over a $\sigma$--finite Borel space.
-In this case, the measurable version of $X$ and the jointly measurable version of $\{f_t,\ t\in T\}$ may be taken to be strongly separable. \end{proposition}

-\begin{remark} The last result shows that, if $X$ has a measurable version, then this version as well as its corresponding jointly measurable representation $\{f_t\}_{t\in T}$ can be taken to be strongly separable.
-That is, there exists $N_0\in \BB$ such that $\mu(N_0)=0$ and a countable set $T_0\subset T$, such that for every open $I\subset T$ and closed set $F\subset \R$, we have
+\begin{remark} The last result shows that, if $X$ has a measurable version, then this version as well as its corresponding jointly measurable representation $\{f_t\}_{t\in T}$ can be taken to be strongly separable (cf. Chapter~9 in \cite{samorodnitskytaqqu1994book}). \end{remark}